Lieutenant Governor of North Carolina: Powers, duties, and structure

 The lieutenant governor is the only officer in North Carolina vested with responsibilities in both the executive and legislative branches of state government.
 The constitution designates the lieutenant governor the President of the Senate.
 In this capacity they direct the debate on bills and maintain order in that house, but have little influence over its workflow.
 They cannot cast a vote in the Senate except to break ties.
 In the event of a gubernatorial vacancy, the constitution requires the lieutenant governor to assume the governorship.
 If the governor is temporarily incapacitated or absent, the lieutenant governor is to serve as acting governor.
 In the event the governor-elect fails to qualify for their office, the lieutenant governor-elect becomes governor.

-The constitution makes the lieutenant governor ex offico a member of the North Carolina Board of Education and one of the ten state officers who comprise the Council of State.
+The constitution makes the lieutenant governor ex officio a member of the North Carolina Board of Education and one of the ten state officers who comprise the Council of State.
 They are also ex officio a member of the North Carolina Capital Planning Commission, the State Board of Community Colleges, and the State Board of Economic Development.
-They also have the power to appoint some members of other executive state boards, though state law does not grant them the power to create their own officials boards.
+They have the power to appoint some members of other executive state boards, though state law does not grant them the power to create their own official boards.
 The constitution allows the governor and General Assembly to assign the lieutenant governor additional duties.
+State law empowers the lieutenant governor to oversee the awarding of the North Carolina Medal of Valor for law enforcement officers.

 The lieutenant governor's office is located in the Hawkins-Hartness House on Blount Street in Raleigh.
 They also have an office in the North Carolina State Legislative Building.
 They retain a staff to assist in carrying out their functions.
-As of December 2022, the office has two employees retained under the terms of the State Human Resources Act.
+As of January 2025, the office has eight employees retained under the terms of the State Human Resources Act.
+They are provided with a security detail supplied by the North Carolina Highway Patrol.
 As with all Council of State officers, the lieutenant governor's salary is fixed by the General Assembly and cannot be reduced during their term of office.
-In 2022, the lieutenant governor's annual salary was $146,421.
+As of 2025, the lieutenant governor's annual salary is $168,384.